 Tax credits and exemptions: VA loan assistance for veterans

-Disabled veterans may also be eligible for tax property exemptions and credits.
+Disabled veterans may also be eligible for property tax exemptions and credits.
 The rules for exemptions vary by state and may have different criteria for qualification based on the veteran’s disability rating.
 Those veterans with a 100% disabled status typically can get the most benefits, but some states allow for a lower percent of service-connected disability to qualify.
 Look at your options as these tax breaks could save you thousands of dollars.
-Be aware that tax laws can change, so it’s important to do your due diligence and consult a tax advisor to make sure you can take full advantage of the laws.
+Be aware that tax laws can change, so consult a tax advisor to make sure you can take full advantage of the laws.